useReducer as the foundation of complex state management in React

 const [state, setState] = useState(initialState);

-Similar to useState, useReducer gives you the current state and a function to update the state but with a twist.
-In useReducer, the reducer function is the one responsible for updating state.
-But to update the state, you have to “dispatch” an action object using the dispatch function.
+function is the one responsible for updating state.
+But to update the state, you have to “dispatch” an action object using the dispatch

 The Dispatch Function